LuisaGroup/LuisaCompute/README.md

 > ⚠️ Note that the compilation blocks the calling thread.
 For large kernels this might take a considerably long time.
 You may accelerate the process by compiling multiple kernels concurrently, e.g., with thread pools.

-Most backends supports caching the compiled shaders to accelerate future compilations of the same shader.
+Most backends support caching the compiled shaders to accelerate future compilations of the same shader.
 The cache files are at `<build-folder>/bin/.cache`.

 ### Backends, Context, Devices and Resources<a name="devices-and-resources"/>